gammasoft71/xtd/docs/struct_design.md

 **❌ DO NOT** define mutable value types.

 Mutable value types have several problems.
 For example, when a property getter returns a value type, the caller receives a copy.
 Because the copy is created implicitly, developers might not be aware that they are mutating the copy, and not the original value.
-Also, some languages (dynamic languages, in particular) have problems using mutable value types because even local variables, when dereferenced, cause a copy to be made.
+Also, some languages (dynamic languages, in particular) have problems using mutable value types because even local variables, when dereference, cause a copy to be made.

 **✔️ DO** ensure that a state where all instance data is set to zero, false, or null (as appropriate) is valid.